FlavScents AInsights Entry for 2,3,5-Trimethyl Pyrazine

 8. Practical Insights for Formulators

 2,3,5-Trimethyl pyrazine is valued for its ability to impart a rich, roasted character to both flavors and fragrances.
 It synergizes well with other pyrazines and roasted notes, enhancing complexity and depth.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering or burnt aroma.
-It is often under-utilized in non-traditional applications, where it can add unexpected warmth and richness.
+Formulators should be cautious of its potent aroma, as overuse can lead to overpowering and unbalanced profiles.
+It is often under-utilized in lighter applications where subtlety is required.

 Citation hooks: FlavScents; industry practice